rshivhare96/Bribery-Reporting-Analysis-India/README.md

 ---

 ## 📁 Notebooks & Scripts

-- `bribery_analysis_eda.ipynb`: Full EDA workflow including data loading, cleaning, and plotting
   - Future versions may include:
   - Sentiment analysis of complaint titles using NLP
   - Geographic choropleths using `plotly` or `folium`
   - Dashboard version in Power BI or Tableau